 Do they perform the same when paired with air or liquid CPU/GPU cooler?
 We can understand this by understanding each of them one by one.
-Firstly let’s have a look at CPU after that we will go for GPU.
+Firstly let’s have a look at the CPU after that we will go for GPU.

 What is a CPU?

 The first company to develop a CPU is Intel, named 4004 chip which was the first 4 bit CPU.
-After that, they designed it on x86 architecture which became more popular, later ARM has come up with a 32-bit microprocessor made by Acorn computers.
+After that, they designed it on x86 architecture which became more popular, later ARM has come up with a 32-bit microprocessor made by Acorn Computers.

 CPU is also known as ‘processor’ or ‘chip’, it is a powerful component of a computer, it can do everything.
 A standard CPU has between one and four processing cores clocked anywhere from 1 to 5 GHz.
 Nearly every modern CPU consists of multiple cores to perform multiple tasks at once, and overall performance is measured in gigahertz.
-Suppose a CPU having the base clock speed of 2.4GHz, then it should be able to process up to 2.4 billion instructions in a second.
+Suppose a CPU having a base clock speed of 2.4GHz, then it should be able to process up to 2.4 billion instructions in a second.
 The famous CPU manufacturers are AMD and Intel.

 What is a GPU?

 The first company to develop a GPU was NVIDIA in early 1999, named GeForce 256 chip.
-Graphics functionality in computers having these GPUs were handled by the VGA controller.
+Graphics functionality in computers having these GPUs was handled by the VGA controller.
 The VGA job was to render image data in the proper order to the monitor for display.

 GPU fulfills the processing of graphically intense applications and software to enhance the use of frame buffers which is a heavy task for CPU and decreases its performance quality.
-We have two types of available GPU, first one is integrated which comes inbuilt in CPU and another one is dedicated which has its own dedicated slot in the motherboard.
-Initially concern of GPU was to render 2D graphics but as the craving for 3D grew, GPU became more specialized and efficient, though cores of GPU are slower than CPU but are available much more in numbers which makes it perfect at mathematical calculations and such a core parallelism (hyperthreading) enables GPU to render complex 3D graphics needed by modern games.
+We have two types of available GPU, first, one is integrated which comes inbuilt in CPU and another one is dedicated which has its own dedicated slot in the motherboard.
+Initially, the concern of GPU was to render 2D graphics but as the craving for 3D grew, GPU became more specialized and efficient, though cores of GPU are slower than CPU but are available much more in numbers which makes it perfect at mathematical calculations and such core parallelism (hyperthreading) enables GPU to render complex 3D graphics needed by modern games.